 An MBA program with a managerial accounting focus equips students with skills that enable them not only to create and evaluate performance reports of all types but also to provide context for the numbers.
 Skilled managers understand ratio analysis, provide management controls and perform risk assessments.
 They also serve as the go-to source for data evaluation.

-Learn more about the UWF online MBA in Accounting program.
+Learn more about the UWF online MBA with an emphasis in Accounting program.